ULL-ESIT-DSI-1819/socket-io-namespaces/README.md

 This is a useful feature to minimize the number of resources (TCP connections) and at the same time separate concerns within your application by introducing separation between communication channels.

+Within each namespace, you can also define arbitrary channels called `rooms` that sockets can `join` and `leave`.

+Each Socket in Socket.IO is identified by a random, unguessable, unique identifier `Socket#id`.
+For your convenience, each socket automatically joins a room identified by this `id`.

 ```
 [~/.../socket-io-namespaces(master)]$ tree -I node_modules
 .